gitcoinco/grants-stack/packages/contracts/docs/contracts/payoutStrategy/MerklePayoutStrategy/MerklePayoutStrategyImplementation.md

 function updateDistribution(bytes encodedDistribution) external nonpayable
 ```

-Invoked by round operator to update the - merkle root - distribution MetaPtr
+Invoked by round operator to update the merkle root and distribution MetaPtr